 Financial donations help us pay the rent for our beautiful space, for website hosting, bringing in Dharma teachers to lead retreats, and for other Sangha activities.
-Our Awakening Valley Sangha has no paid members and is volunteer-led.
+Our Awakening Valley Sangha has no paid members and is volunteer led.
 If you would like to contribute, scan the QR code below to be taken to our secure donation platform.
-We are a Section 501(c)(3) charitable organization, EIN 83-3605640.
-All donations are tax-exempt.

-CreditCard -PayPal - Apple Pay - ACH
+Credit Card - PayPal - Apple Pay - ACH

-For more information, and events, or to subscribe to our monthly newsletter, please visit us at
+For more information, or to subscribe to our weekly newsletter, please visit us at